ecohen1125/IUHillelApp/README.md

 # IUHillelApp
-An App that I made using React Native for Indiana University Hillel
+An App that I made using React Native and Expo for Indiana University Hillel